 In 1908 my aunt's place too was vacant.
 The Thomas family became custodians of the remaining belongings of Herman Melville.
 My mother, who as late as 1928 could say, “I don’t know him in the new light," nevertheless had a clear sense of rightness in her guardianship of his literary remains.
 The famous so-called ‘‘trunk" (in reality a bread box), in which my grandmother had kept unpublished manuscripts, came to my father's house in South Orange, to be stored most of the time in the attic.

 As far as where the box is now, you’ll recall from Dayswork the comment on TripAdvisor.com suggesting that it lives at the Herman Melville Memorial Room at the Berkshire Athenaeum.
-And while I wouldn’t normally vouch for the accuracy of such reviews, in this case it’s true.
-In fact, the box has been at the Berkshire Athenaeum since the inauguration of the Melville room in 1953.
+And while I wouldn’t normally vouch for the accuracy of TripAdvisor reviews, in this case it’s true.
+In fact, the box has been at the Athenaeum since 1953 when its Melville room was inaugurated.
 On April 20th of that year, the Berkshire Eagle anticipated the dedication of the room later that week, describing some of the artifacts donated by his family and early Melville scholars.
 “Among the most interesting [items] are such personal possessions as Melville’s… battered tin bread box in which his manuscripts were preserved by his wife.”

-I tried some simple searches for images of the box, and then a few not-so-simple ones, and concluded that there was no low-hanging fruit after all.
-But I did come across a more detailed description of the box from writer Peter McLaughlin — the same one who erroneously quoted Melville as saying that Mount Greylock looked "like a sperm whale rising in the distance."
-McLaughlin, who was apparently some sort of Melville beat writer in the early 2000s, also visited the Berkshire Athenaeum for the North Adams Transcript and gave some details about the box and where it sits in the room:
+I tried some simple searches for images of the box, and then a few not-so-simple ones, and had to admit that there was no low-hanging fruit after all.
+But I did come across a more detailed description of the box from writer Peter McLaughlin (the same Peter McLaughlin who erroneously quoted Melville as saying that Mount Greylock looked "like a sperm whale rising in the distance.")
+McLaughlin, who was apparently some sort of Melville beat writer in the early 2000s, visited the Berkshire Athenaeum for the North Adams Transcript and gave some additional details about the box:

 That black tin box, about one foot square, sits in the Melville Room on one of the author's library tables and in an adjacent display cabinet is a little lock and key with a label attached in Mrs. Melville's handwriting: "Padlock to tin box with Herman's Mss."

-That sounded a lot like an image I had seen in a December 2015 article by Jim Levulis of WAMC Northeast Public Radio.
-Levulis was writing about the various sites one can find Melville artifacts in western Massachusetts, published to coincide with the release of the film adaptation of In the Heart of the Sea.
-The article doesn’t mention the bread box, or even Billy Budd, but check out the fourth image in the photo gallery at the top, which has the caption: “Melville's desk at the Berkshire Athenaeum.”
+That description sounded a lot like an image I had come across in my searches in a December 2015 article by Jim Levulis of WAMC Northeast Public Radio.
+Levulis was writing about the various places in western Massachusetts one can find Melville artifacts, published to coincide with the release of the film adaptation of In the Heart of the Sea.
+The article doesn’t mention the bread box or even Billy Budd, but check out the fourth image in the photo gallery at the top, which has the caption: “Melville's desk at the Berkshire Athenaeum.”

 Could that black box on the left be what we’re looking for?
 The text on the museum label is too small to read, but it sure seemed to fit the bill.
-There’s even a spot for a padlock, and maybe that’s a sample page of the manuscript sitting in front of it?
+There’s even a spot for a padlock.
+Maybe that’s a sample page of the manuscript sitting in front of it?

 The simplest way to confirm was to reach out to the Berkshire Athenaeum to see if they could tell me whether it was indeed the box, and better yet, if they had any other photos they’d be willing to share and let me use here.
-Quicker than you could bake a square loaf of bread, I heard back from Senior Technician David Laczak: “That is indeed the bread box in photo 4 (the dark one on the left)!”
+Mere minutes later I heard back from David Laczak, a technician at the library’s Local History and Genealogy Dept. “That is indeed the bread box in photo 4 (the dark one on the left)!”

-After signing a few release forms, he also sent over the most exciting photos of a plain, black bread box you’ll likely ever see:
+After signing a few release forms, he also sent over the most exciting photos of a plain black box you’ll likely ever see:

-The card in front of the box is a little tough to make out, but it reads:
+The card in front of the box reads:

 Tin bread box in which Mrs. Melville kept her husband’s manuscripts after his death.
 The padlock and key to this box, with the label written by Mrs. Melville, is in the display case near the door.